1959–60 Northern Rugby Football League season: Challenge Cup

 The 1959–60 Challenge Cup tournament ended in a final between Wakefield Trinity and Hull F.C.
 The match was played at Wembley Stadium before a crowd of 79,773, with Wakefield Trinity winning 38 – 5.
 Despite being on the losing team, Hull's hooker, Tommy Harris was awarded the Lance Todd Trophy for his man-of-the-match performance.

 Neil Fox of Wakefield Trinity scored a Cup Final record 20 points (two tries and seven goals) in the final for Wakefield, a feat that would not be repeated for another 39 years 1999.

+County cups

+Warrington beat St. Helens 5–4 to win the Lancashire Cup, and Featherstone Rovers beat Hull F.C.
+15–14 to win the Yorkshire Cup.

 Kangaroo Tour

 September until December also saw the appearance of the Australian team in England on their 1959–60 Kangaroo Tour.
 Other than the three test Ashes series against Great Britain (won 2–1 by Australia), the Kangaroos played 21 matches against club and county representative sides.

 The Kangaroos were coached by "The Little Master" Clive Churchill and were captained by Welsh born Balmain Tigers fullback Keith Barnes.

 As of 2017, this remains the last time that Great Britain or England won The Ashes on home soil.